archit7-gif/archit7-gif/README.md

 ## 🧭 About Me

-I’m a MERN stack developer focused on building **reliable backend systems** and integrating them with **clean, functional frontends**.
-I enjoy working on APIs, authentication flows, databases, and real-time features — while also handling frontend implementation to deliver complete, usable products.
+I’m a MERN stack developer who builds production-ready web applications end-to-end.
+From architecting REST APIs and databases to implementing authentication, real-time features, and responsive UIs, I focus on creating fast, reliable, and maintainable solutions.

-I’m currently looking for **internship opportunities** where I can contribute to real production-style applications and grow as a full-stack engineer.
+I’m currently seeking an internship where I can work on real-world products, collaborate with experienced engineers, and grow into a stronger full-stack developer while delivering real value to the team.

 ---